Lee Summers: Early life and career

 Summers' funk musical, The Funkentine Rapture, was selected for the 2005 National Alliance for Musical Theatre Festival (NAMT) starring Tony Award Winner Billy Porter and presented in workshop at Theatreworks (Silicon Valley), directed by Robert Kelly.
 The Funkentine Rapture was presented in concert at 54 Below in June 2017, starring Tony Award Winners, James Monroe Iglehart and Lillias White.

 Summers made his producing debut in 2003—partnering with Amas Musical theatre and Ben Blake for the developmental production of From My Hometown.
 The production transferred commercially to the Gramercy Theatre in 2004 with Summers as Lead Producer.

-Summers has worked in venues ranging from New York's Urban Stages, AMAS Musical Theatre, The John Houseman Theatre, New World Stages, The Triad Theatre, Flushing Town Hall, The Milwaukee Repertory Theater, The Cell Theatre, Harlem Repertory Theatre, The Pearl Theatre Company to name a few.
-Summers directed the World Premiere of "Acappella The Musical" for the New York Musical Theatre Festival (NYMF) garnering three "Excellence Awards" in 2015.
+As a director, Summers, also 2022's winner for BroadwayWorld's "Best Director of a Musical" for Hawaii Performing Arts Festival's production of Hair: The Tribal Love-Rock Musical has directed works in venues ranging from New York's Urban Stages, AMAS Musical Theatre, The John Houseman Theatre, New World Stages, The Triad Theatre, Flushing Town Hall, The Milwaukee Repertory Theater, The Cell Theatre, Harlem Repertory Theatre, The Pearl Theatre Company to name a few.
+Summers directed the World Premiere of Acappella The Musical for the New York Musical Theatre Festival (NYMF) garnering three "Excellence Awards" in 2015.

-In 2016 Summers celebrated the 10th Anniversary of his Just A Piano Concert Series, which has presented countless artists benefiting numerous charities, such as Broadway Cares/Equity Fights AIDS, Actors Fund of America, MusiCares and others.

-Summers studied Theatre at Tennessee State University and earned his Bachelor of Arts in Theatre and Dramatic Writing from SUNY Empire State College.
-He has an MFA in musical theatre writing from New York University/Tisch School of the Arts.
+Summers studied theatre at Tennessee State University and earned his Bachelor of Arts in Theatre and Dramatic Writing from SUNY Empire State College.
+He has an MFA in musical theatre writing from New York University/Tisch School of the Arts and has served as an adjunct professor at New York University Steinhardt School of Culture, Education, and Human Development's department of Music and Performing Arts Professions since 2020.